liangcici/MO-VLN/README.md

   - Coffee -- Modelled on a 1:1 ratio to a Coffee
   - Restaurant -- Modelled on a 1:1 ratio to a restaurant
   - Nursing Room -- Modelled on a 1:1 ratio to a Nursing Room
-- We handcrafted **2,165 classes of models** at a 1:1 ratio to real-life scenarios in order to construct these three scenes.
+- We handcrafted **2,165 classes of models** at a 1:1 ratio to real-life scenarios to construct these three scenes.
 These three scenes were ultimately constructed from a total of **4,230 models**.
-- We selected **129 representative classes** from the models built and supported **navigation testing**.Among them, 54 classes are fixed within the environment, while 73 classes support customization by users.
+- We selected **129 representative classes** from the models built and supported **navigation testing**.
+Among them, 54 classes are fixed within the environment, while 73 classes support customization by users.
 - With **real light and shadow characteristics**
 - Support instruction tasks with **four tasks**:
   - goal-conditioned navigation given a specific object category (e.g., "fork");